-- Demonstrate waste avoidance and/or landfill diversion through effective reuse, repair, refurbishment or remanufacture of materials/products within South Australia. - Target recovery and recycling of fibre (paper, cardboard, newspaper and so on), and/or plastics and/or glass recyclables or organics from municipal kerbside waste collections and/or commercial and industrial sources. - Improve source separation and processing performance or enhanced resource recovery and recycling through investment and subsequent installation of equipment and technology that reduces contamination and improves the quality and volume of kerbside and/or commercial and industrial recyclable materials, particularly fibre, plastics and glass. - Can demonstrate through market analysis that recycled material will enter a beneficial remanufacture, secondary processing, or recycling market for local use (preferred) or that can be exported at a higher value to a recognised end market.
+- Target recovery and recycling of fibre (paper, cardboard, newspaper etc), and/or plastics and/or glass recyclables or organics from municipal kerbside waste collections and/or commercial and industrial sources. - Improve source separation and processing performance or enhanced resource recovery and recycling through investment and subsequent installation of equipment and technology that reduces contamination and improves the quality and volume of kerbside and/or commercial and industrial recyclable materials, particularly fibre, plastics and glass. - Demonstrates through market analysis that recycled material will enter a beneficial remanufacture, secondary processing, or recycling market for local use (preferred) or that can be exported at a higher value to a recognised end market. - Demonstrates waste avoidance and/or landfill diversion through effective reuse, repair, refurbishment or remanufacture of materials / products within South Australia.